Admissions FAQs

 No. As stated above, all prerequisites must be completed no later than three (3) weeks before the first day of classroom instruction.
 Please note that enrolling in certain courses, such as Biochemistry, can be highly competitive.
 We suggest you plan to complete those type courses as early as possible.

-We accept on-line or distance-learning coursework that meets our equivalency standards, from an accredited academic institution, with the exception of science courses which require a lab.
-All equivalency for on-line or distance learning coursework will be determined by the Admissions Office. *For science courses taken during the COVID19 outbreak, distance-learning coursework equivalency will be taken into consideration case by case.
+We accept online or distance-learning coursework that meets our equivalency standards, from an accredited academic institution, with the exception of science courses which require a lab.
+All equivalency for online or distance learning coursework will be determined by the Admissions Office. *For science courses taken during the COVID19 outbreak, distance-learning coursework equivalency will be taken into consideration case by case.

 Does it matter that I'm older than your average applicant?